-No voting rights are attached to the units as all decisions are taken by the Fund's management company.
+No voting rights are attached to the units, as all decisions are taken by the Fund's Management Company.

-However, unitholders will be notified of changes to the Fund's operating arrangements either individually, via the press or by any other method, in accordance with AMF instruction no. 2011-19.
+However, investors will be notified of changes to the Fund's operating arrangements either individually, via the press or by any other method, in accordance with AMF Instruction No. 2011-19 of 21 December 2011.